kaitmore/multimesh-workshop/workshop.md

 ## Setup

 You should have received keys to an already running EC2 instance.
-To get started, log in to your EC2 and run the following command:
+To get started, log in to your EC2 and run `setup`:

 ```bash
 # ssh into ec2 if you haven't already